Svaha: The Sixth Finger: Plot

-The story starts when Lee Geum-hwa and her twin sister are born.
-Geum-hwa's sister's fetus feeds on her leg and Geum-hwa is born with a deformed leg.
-The sister, referred to as the thing was not expected to make it.
-Their mother dies shortly after and their father commits suicide soon after.
-Geum-hwa now lives in a remote village with her grandparents, who had recently moved there and raises dogs for a living.
-The sister is kept hidden from the public eye, locked up in a shed in the backyard.
-Her birth was never registered.
-Some of the locals with the help of a shaman (woman) investigate the farm because the local livestock had been acting up.
-When they investigate the shed, snakes crawl out of it and bite them.
+Lee Geum-hwa and her twin sister are born in 1999.
+Geum-hwa's sister fed on her leg in utero and Geum-hwa is born with a deformed leg.
+The sister, who is severely deformed and referred to as "the thing", was not expected to survive, and her birth is not registered.
+Their mother dies shortly after and their father commits suicide soon after that.
+In the present day, Geum-hwa now lives in a remote village with her grandparents, who had recently moved there and raise dogs for a living.
+The sister, who has survived, is kept hidden from the public eye, locked up in a shed in the backyard.
+Some of the locals with the help of a mudang investigate the farm because the local livestock had been acting up.
+When they investigate the shed at night, snakes crawl out of it and bite them.

-Meanwhile, Pastor Park, a man who works at exposing cults, is hired to investigate a mysterious group called Dongbanggyo or "Deer Mountain."
-At the same time, the police also start investigating the body of a girl found buried in concrete.
-An individual called Gwangmok pays a visit to his friend Kim Cheol-Jin a truck driver who admits he has failed Father.
-He says the dead children come to visit him at night.
-Gwangmok tells him to go ahead and die.
-Autopsy on the dead girl reveals a talisman inside her mouth and the Pathologist recalls similar cases in the past.
-Police trace the dead girl to Kim Cheol-Jin via the construction company he works for and when the police arrive he throws himself off the roof.
-Gwangmok is given an information sheet on Geum-hwa by one of the Dongbanggyo members.
-He starts to stake out Geum-hwa.
-Gwangmok has nightmares about dead girls but they end with a woman consoling him with a song.